vasnesterov/HadwigerNelson/README.md

 # Hadwiger-Nelson Problem Formalization in Lean 4

-**Note: This work is currently in progress and will be completed soon.**

 ## Description

 This repository contains a formalized theorem stating that the plane cannot be colored such that no two points at distance 1 from each other have the same color.
 Specifically, we verify that the 510-vertex graph constructed by Marijn Heule is not 4-colorable.